 Rev. Fr.
 Siju Kuriakose is a Staff Chaplain at RR UCLA Medical Center, serving primarily the Catholic patient population.
-He is ordained to the priesthood for the Arch Diocese of Kottayam in the Syro-Malabar rite.
+He is ordained to the priesthood by the Arch Diocese of Kottayam in the Syro-Malabar rite.
 He completed his bachelor’s and master’s level theological studies in Rome, Italy and his philosophical and other undergraduate studies in India.
 After seven years of pastoral experience in India, serving in both congregational and hospital settings, he came to the U.S. in 2011.
 He served as Associate Pastor to a Catholic congregation in Chicago, IL and also completed one unit of ACPE accredited CPE at the University of Illinois Chicago Hospital (UIC).
-Now as a staff chaplain at RR UCLA Medical Center, he is continuing his CPE training at UCLA Health while performing his duties as the Catholic chaplain.
+In 2015, he completed an additional three units of CPE at Ronald Reagan UCLA Medical Center while performing his duties as the Catholic Chaplain.
 In addition, he serves as the pastor for the local Syro-Malabar Catholic Church which meets in Montebello, California.
-Email: SKuriakose@mednet.ucla.edu

 Rev. Chitra Rao is the Oncology Staff Chaplain at the outpatient UCLA Bowyer Oncology Center and on the inpatient Hematology and Stem Cell Transplant Unit at Ronald Reagan UCLA Medical Center.
 She is an Episcopal priest and a board-certified chaplain with APC.
 Prior to coming to UCLA she served as an oncology staff chaplain for six years on the pediatric and adult patient units at City of Hope National Medical Center in Duarte, CA and later as a hospice chaplain and bereavement supervisor.
-Rev. Rao received a Master of Divinity from Fuller Theological Seminary and completed her CPE residency at the University of North Carolina Hospitals, where her chaplaincy experience was concentrated in neonatal, obstetrics, and gynecology.
+Rev. Rao received a Master of Divinity from Fuller Theological Seminary and completed her CPE residency at the University of North Carolina Hospitals, where her chaplaincy experience was concentrated in neonatal, obstetrics and gynecology.
 Additionally, she earned her Bachelors from MS University of Baroda in India and graduate degrees in Special Education from Long Island University, New York and in Audiology from Montclair State University, New Jersey.
-Email: CRao@mednet.ucla.edu

-The Spiritual Care Department also includes an Office Administrator and many qualified volunteers from most faith traditions, including Buddhist, Jewish, Muslim, Protestant, and Roman Catholic.
+The Spiritual Care Department also includes an Office Administrator and many qualified volunteers from most faith traditions, including Buddhist, Jewish, Muslim, Protestant and Roman Catholic.
 As part of the Spiritual Care Department's team, they work together with CPE interns, residents and staff to serve the spiritual and religious needs of the Medical Center's patients, patient-family members, staff and faculty.